daczarne/codestackr_css_tutorial/05_css_flexbox/README.md

 ![](img/wrap.png)

-No each child is indeed taking up 50% of their parent's width and wrapped onto a new line.
+Now each child is indeed taking up 50% of their parent's width and wrapped onto a new line.
 In this example, two boxes cannot fit in one line because of the margins and paddings and borders that we've set.
 If we take the `width` down to, say 35%, now two can fit in one line.

 ``` css
 .flexbox-item {